WiseLabCMU/abstract-dataloader/docs/model.md

     I can't think of any use cases for batch to sample transforms.
 We can add this to the spec if it turns out there is some use case for this.

+- Sample to sample ([`SampleTransform`][abstract_dataloader.spec.SampleTransform],
+  [`Transforms.sample`][abstract_dataloader.spec.Transforms.sample]): apply
-- Sample to sample ("transform"): apply some transform to a single sample, returning another single sample.
+  some transform to a single sample, returning another single sample.
 This represents most common dataloader operations, e.g. data augmentations, point cloud processing, etc.
+- Sample to batch ([`Collate`][abstract_dataloader.spec.Collate],
+  [`Transforms.collate`][abstract_dataloader.spec.Transforms.collate]): combine
-- Sample to batch ("collate"): combine multiple samples into a "batch" which facilitates vectorized processing.
+  multiple samples into a "batch" which facilitates vectorized processing.
 This is analogous to the `collate_fn` of a [pytorch dataloader](https://pytorch.org/docs/stable/data.html), and may process the data in some way to facilitate batching (e.g. concatenating point clouds with length metadata similar to [pytorch3d](https://pytorch3d.readthedocs.io/en/latest/modules/ops.html)), or simply stack the inputs.
+- Batch to batch ([`BatchTransform`][abstract_dataloader.spec.BatchTransform],
+  [`Transforms.batch`][abstract_dataloader.spec.Transforms.batch]): this step
-- Batch to batch ("forward"): this step operates solely on batched data; there is no sharp line where GPU preprocessing ends, and a GPU model begins.
-As such, the name, `forward`, is a deliberate choice to facilitate interoperability with `torch.nn.Module`, for example if the transform requires storing state which must be properly encapsulated and distributed.
+  operates solely on batched data; there is no sharp line where GPU preprocessing ends, and a GPU model begins.
+This captures expensive, GPU-accelerated preprocessing steps.
-  This captures expensive,GPU-accelerated preprocessing steps steps such as radar signal processing.